mFukuda-MATLAB/Image-Analysis/README.md

 # Image-Analysis
-MATLAB code for analyzing microscopic images using multiple channels along with U-net, PIC, ResNet.
+MATLAB code for analyzing microscopic images using multiple channels with ResNet (U-Net & PCA are additional).

 ## Overview
 This repository contains MATLAB scripts for: